-This phrase is basically said when you’re annoyed about the way someone did something when they could have done it differently (a way that you would have preferred since you’re from NY and everything you do is better than other people’s methods lol… jk).
+This New York phrase is basically said when you’re annoyed about how someone did something when they could have done it differently (a way that you would have preferred since you’re from NY and everything you do is better than other people’s methods lol… jk).

 For example, Not for nothing, they could have at least shown up with a gift.

 Out of all the things New Yorkers say, I hear this one the most with my family.
-This phrase is more of a Staten Island/ Brooklyn term IMO.
+This New York phrase is more of a Staten Island/ Brooklyn term IMO.

 When you hear a New Yorker say “mad” in a sentence, it’s usually not because they are actually mad/angry.
-“Mad” in a sentence usually stands for very or a lot (of)…….
+The New York slang word “Mad” in a sentence usually stands for “very” or “a lot (of)”…….
 Some examples of “mad” would be:

 - That bagel is mad good.